moj-analytical-services/rpackage_training/README.md

 of applications e.g. [{psutils}](https://github.com/moj-analytical-services/psutils).
 Others may
 contain very specialized functions that are only used as part of one process e.g.
 [{pssf}](https://github.com/moj-analytical-services/pssf).

+It is also worth considering whether your functions might fit within an existing package rather than starting a new one.

 #### The name